msg-systems/holmes-extractor/README.md

 2. Each training document is then matched against the totality of extracted phraselets and the number of times each phraselet is matched within training documents with each classification label is recorded.
-Whether multiple occurrences within a single document are taken into account depends on the value of `oneshot`; whether single-word phraselets are generated for all matchable words or only for those matchable words whose part-of-speech tags match the single-word phraselet template specification depends on the value of `match_all_words`.
+Whether multiple occurrences within a single document are taken into account depends on the value of `oneshot`; whether single-word phraselets are generated for all words with their own meaning or only for those such words whose part-of-speech tags match the single-word phraselet template specification (essentially: noun phraselets) depends on the value of `match_all_words`.
 Wherever two phraselet matches overlap, a combined match is recorded.
 Combined matches are treated in the same way as other phraselet matches in further processing.
 This means that effectively the algorithm picks up one-word, two-word and three-word semantic combinations.